simonminer/vim-setup/README.md

 You should be good to go.

+(Note: When pulling and update, you should run ``git submodule init`` and ``git submodule update`` to ensure you have the necessary and most up-to-date versions of the vim plugins used in this setup.)

 ## Description

 vim-setup configures the customize vim environment that I use.
 This sincludes the following resources: